Pioneered by Talkory.ai

 Answers are compared and critiqued

-Each model is shown the other models' answers and asked to identify errors, inconsistencies, missed nuances, and improvements.
-This is where the power of diverse training data becomes a quality filter.
+Each model is shown its own answer and asked to identify errors, inconsistencies, missed nuances, and improvements.
+Five independent self-reviews run simultaneously.

 โš ๏ธStep 3